 Peter said to him, “You shall never wash my feet.”
 Jesus answered him, “If I do not wash you, you have no part in me.”

-It is indeed difficult to understand why the Lord desired to wash Peters’ feet.
+It is indeed difficult to understand why the Lord desired to wash Peter’s feet.
 Why and in what sense was it necessary?
-What is this washing of feet always repeatedly necessary after the bath, that is, after baptism?

-In the book, Journey to Easter, Pope Benedict replies:
+In the book, Journey to Easter, Pope Benedict reflects:

 Without a doubt, we are made clean interiorly in baptism, feet as well.
 We have been made “clean,” but while we have to go on living her below, our feet must walk on the soil of this world.
 St. Augustine reflects saying: “And thus our human feelings themselves, which are inseparable from our human life on earth, are like feet wherewith we are brought into sensible contact with human affairs, and are so in such a way, that if we say we have no sin we deceive ourselves and the truth is not in us.”
 But the Lord stands before God and, interceding for us, washes our feet day after day, at the moment when we pronounce the prayer “Forgive us our trespasses.”
 In the daily prayer of the Our Father, Jesus bends down to us, still today, takes a towel and washes our feet.